-- All teaching assistants within school will support individuals and groups of pupils at SEND support level of provision, both in class and through withdrawal for targeted interventions/ programmes. - The governor responsible for SEND is Mrs M Henderson - The designated teacher for child protection is Mrs A. Bullerwell (Head teacher) - The designated member of staff responsible for managing pupil premium is Mrs A. Bullerwell (Head teacher)
+- The St George's teaching assistants are all part of the team.
+They support individuals and groups of pupils classed as SEND support, both in class and through withdrawal for targeted interventions/ programmes. - The governor responsible for SEND is Mrs E. Luke

+- The designated teacher for child protection is Mrs A. Bullerwell (Head teacher) - The designated member of staff responsible for managing pupil premium is Mrs A. Bullerwell (Head teacher)